pgtipping/Synthalyst/memory-bank/activeContext.md

 ## Current Focus (2024-03-01)

+The current focus is on enhancing the application's analytics capabilities by adding Vercel Analytics and Speed Insights.
+This will help track user interactions, monitor performance metrics, and identify areas for improvement.
+We've successfully integrated both Vercel Analytics and Speed Insights into the application's root layout to ensure all pages are tracked.

-The current focus is on ensuring the application is properly deployed and functioning in production.
+Previously, the focus was on ensuring the application is properly deployed and functioning in production.
 We've successfully fixed a Vercel deployment error by converting the About page to a Client Component to properly handle event handlers.
 The deployment is now successful, with all pages being properly generated and optimized.
 We've also fixed 404 errors in the navigation by properly structuring the pages according to Next.js App Router conventions and cleaned up the codebase by removing old page files that were no longer needed.

 Previous focus was on improving the JD Developer component's user experience and fixing template filtering issues.
 We've enhanced the template guide with better styling and clearer instructions about required fields.
 We've also fixed an issue where templates were appearing in both the templates list and the saved job descriptions list by improving the filtering logic in the API endpoints.
 Most recently, we've improved the loading state UI for the templates tab to provide a smoother and more consistent user experience.